 GET BIKE INSURANCE!!

-Beautiful cargo bikes and electric bikes are a big investment so we recommend you get insurance – we recommend Velosure (we’re not affiliated, just like their insurance) check them out here…
+Beautiful cargo bikes and electric bikes are a big investment so we recommend you get insurance – we recommend Velosure (we’re not affiliated, we just like their insurance) check them out here…

 Or check your home and contents insurance policy – your bike may be covered for theft or damage.
 Ask your insurance company for details.